pranavchat14/pranavchat.github.io/_posts/2024-06-29-dont-think-of-a-green-elephant.markdown

 ## The Elephant in the Room

-Picture this: You ask an AI to draw "anything but a green elephant," because who wants a green elephant when they look perfectly gorgeous as they are?
+Picture this: You ask an AI to draw "anything but a green elephant," because who wants a green elephant when they look perfectly gorgeous as they are.
 And what do you get?
 Lo and behold, a green elephant!

 Let's dive into the world of Language Vision Models (LVMs) and their struggle with negative instructions.